 Skip to main content

-2025 Projects: Value of Manure and Power of Manure
+2026 Projects: Value of Manure and Power of Manure

 What are the Nitrogen Value and Yield Benefits of Manure?

-Manure is a tremendous valuable nutrient source that can help build soil organic matter, enhance nutrient cycling, and in general improve soil health and climate resilience (improved yield stability, i.e. reduced year to year yield variability) despite weather extremes.
-Manure use can offset the need for synthetic fertilizer, ensuring a reduced environmental footprint for crop production, benefiting farm economics, agronomic production, and contributing to climate change mitigation.
-However, very few studies have quantified the benefits of manure in terms of nitrogen fertilizer replacement and yield and forage quality benefits and crop production economics.
-Quantification of nitrogen credits and yield benefits is needed to advance manure management in future years.
+Manure is a tremendously valuable nutrient source.
+It can help build soil organic matter, enhance nutrient cycling, and improve both soil health and climate resilience.
+Manure use can offset the need for synthetic fertilizer, reducing the environmental footprint associated with crop production while benefiting farm economics, agronomic production, and contributing to climate change mitigation.
+Additionally, it supports improved yield stability and reduces year-to-year yield variability despite weather extremes.

 In 2022, we initiated a 3-year Value of Manure study based on two questions: (1) how much nitrogen can be credited to various manure sources; and (2) what are the corn grain and silage yield benefits of fall or spring applied manure?
-In spring 2025, the Power of Manure project was added to answer three questions: (1) how much nitrogen can my soil provide?; (2) how do past manure and management impact soil nitrogen supply?; and (3) can microbial biomass predict soil nitrogen supply?

-If you are interested in participating, contact Quirine Ketterings (qmk2@cornell.edu or 607-255-3061).
+For more information about this project, contact Quirine Ketterings (qmk2@cornell.edu or 607-255-3061).
 You can also write to: Quirine Ketterings, Nutrient Management Spear Program, Department of Animal Science, Cornell University, 323 Morrison Hall, Ithaca NY 14853.

 Goals